—AAUW’s Equity Network — An Inclusive Community with One Goal: Equity for All

 Branch Awards Announced

 Branches receiving awards for 2019-20 were announced at the end of the 95th Annual Meeting April 25, 2020.
 Awards were given for newsletters, program books, websites, social media, diversity and inclusion and for Ohio’s STARZ award.
 View the slide shows on the Branch Corner page.
+Read about the awards in the Spring 2020 Orbit.

-Submit Your Branch Officer List in May
+Submit Your Branch Officer List Now

 Updating officers is a two-part job–once with national and once with Ohio.